lcorr8/wtm-js-crashcourse-project-A/lecture/week-05/review-tasks.md

 # Review tasks week 5

-1. you don’t need to use `Object.freeze` for your enums — not only there are certain ways to hack it, it’s generally unnecessary. you will do code reviews all the time anyway, no one should modify this.
+1. :white_check_mark: you don’t need to use `Object.freeze` for your enums — not only there are certain ways to hack it, it’s generally unnecessary. you will do code reviews all the time anyway, no one should modify this.

-2. prefer singular for enum  names, `ApplicationStatus` instead of `ApplicationStatuses`. prefer `UPPER_CASE` instead of `PascalCase`, should be `INTERVIEW_OFFERED` instead of `InterviewOffered`.
+2. :white_check_mark: prefer singular for enum  names, `ApplicationStatus` instead of `ApplicationStatuses`. prefer `UPPER_CASE` instead of `PascalCase`, should be `INTERVIEW_OFFERED` instead of `InterviewOffered`.

 3. add and expose your enums in your respective models. when your code gets big, you can’t add all of your enums to a single file.